Sexy Battle Girls

 Sexy Battle Girls (狙われた学園、制服を襲う, Nerawareta gakuen: seifuku o osou) AKA Target Campus: Attack the Uniform is a Japanese Pink film directed by Mototsugu Watanabe and starring Kyōko Hashimoto, Hotaru Yukijiro, and Yutaka Ikejima.
-The film was released in Japan in June 1986.
+It was released in Japan in June 1986.
 The film first appeared in the United States as Sexy Battle Girls at the San Francisco Independent film festival on February 14, 2009.
-The film was released on DVD in the United States on February 23, 2009.
+It was released on DVD in the United States on February 23, 2009.

 Plot

 When a high school girl, Mirai (Kyōko Hashimoto), gets transferred to a private school she finds that the evil headmaster (Yukijiro Hotaru) is selling the girls in the school to local politicians for sex.
 The headmaster is also the person who humiliated her father (Yutaka Ikejima).
 Mirai vows revenge and uses her body and her special ability, the "Venus Crush", as a weapon to avenge her family.